oktadev/okta-blog/_source/_posts/2020-04-24-okta-terraform-automate-identity-and-infrastructure.md

 ```

-## Enabling velocity at scale
+## Enabling Velocity at Scale

 This example demonstrates how seamless it is to inject Okta Identity & Access Management functions directly within your Terraform Infrastructure as Code.
 The real value shows when you think about this at scale.
 Imagine spinning up thousands of instances on demand--how would you enable your team secure access?
 Better question--what would happen if one of your server administrators left the organization?

-Okta is changing the game for secure server access in the modern cloud world--where resources are dynamic, and the surface area is ever-changing.
-Traditional practices of privileged access management break down in this world--the products don't scale, they don't automate well, and they quickly become bottlenecks.
-By making server access a core Identity use case behind its Zero Trust architecture, Okta is able to streamline the lifecycle of accounts and policies, better supporting your scalable, elastic infrastructure.
+These are hard questions to answer, which only come from fully embracing the cloud operating model of automation.

 To learn more about Okta Advanced Server Access, and start a free 30-day trial, visit: https://www.okta.com/products/advanced-server-access/.